Fizzyo/Creating-Games-for-Fizzyo/Fizzyo/Fizzyo-MonoGame/README.md

 The Fizzyo device appears as a Joystick on the computer, so you simply need to have your game interpret joystick inputs.

+> For testing with a physical Fizyo device, you will need to use the alternate "Fizzyo-Library-DirectInput" library due to an XInput patch that is required with the Fizzyo firmware.
+> Once this is fixed, the alternate project will be deprecated.

 ----
 ## We allow for 2 types of inputs: